 Identify beep code

-If you are receiving a sequence of beeps see the beep code page for a listing of different beep codes and their explanation or your motherboard or computer documentation.
-These beep codes are meant to help identify what computer component is failing or bad.
+If you are receiving a sequence of beeps, see the beep code page for a listing of different beep codes and their explanation.
+You can also check your motherboard or computer documentation for information on the beep codes.
+These beep codes are meant to help identify which computer component is failing or bad.
 If your beep code is not listed, continue troubleshooting.

 Check all fans

-Make sure all fans are running in the computer.
-If a fan has failed (especially the heat sink fan for the CPU) your computer could be overheating or detecting the fan failure causing the computer not to boot.
+Make sure all fans are running on the computer.
+If a fan has failed (especially the heat sink fan for the CPU), your computer could be overheating or detecting the fan failure, causing the computer not to boot.

 Check all cables

-Verify that all the cables are properly connected at that there are no loose cables by firmly pressing in each cable.
+Verify all the cables are securely connected to the computer and that there are no loose cables by firmly pressing in each cable.

 - All disk drives should have a data cable and power cable connected to them.